atick-faisal/Jetpack-Compose-Starter/docs/github.md

 > [!NOTE]
 > The workflow timeout is set to 45 minutes.
 For large projects, you might need to adjust this in
 > the workflow file.

+## Further Reading
+- [Publishing to Play Store](fastlane.md): Learn how to publish your app to the Google Play Store